The Embodied

 So what am I?
 What else is left?

-- - -
+-

 This was what I saw.
 I saw a body with no experience.
 No transduction of the external world into qualia.
 No one to bear witness.
 Whoever owned this body no longer was tied to it.
 It had been shed as old clothes described so many years ago in the Gītā.
 And though I don’t know whether the life force that once occupied these remains assumed a new set, I do know, for certain, that it no longer resides here.

 For some, the act of dissecting a body is an affront to nature - close to, but distinct from, violence.
 Though there is a noted lack of gore and the cuts we make are planned and painstaking, it is brutal nonetheless.
 Separating ligament from fascia from muscle is brutal.
 It is a denial of humanity to take a knife to another.
-At the very least, it feels like a violation of the sacred oath of physicians to separate organ from organ with no intention in helping the body from which they originate.
+At the very least, it feels like a violation of the sacred oath of physicians to separate organ from organ with no intention in helping the body in which they lie.